 Some children simply learn their letters better one letter at a time in full color.
 See

 These are full 8.5 x 11 inch pages that can also be used as banners.
-This is very fun for birthdays, graduations, and other special events like "Welcome Home!" and "Congratulations!"
+This is very fun for birthdays, graduations, and other special events like "Welcome Home!"; "Congratulations!"; and "Graduation!"

-If you have a name sake for whom you want to celebrate, print these using your printer's "booklet" setting so you can make a card based on the first initial of the name.
+If you have a name sake for whom you want to celebrate, print their name using your printer's "booklet" setting so you can make a card based on the first initial of the name.